Our History

 Established in 1766—ten years before Congress approved the Declaration of Independence—Rutgers University (then known as Queen's College) is the eighth oldest institution of higher learning in the Colonies and one of only nine colonial colleges established before the American Revolution.

-As New Jersey grew into a more urban and suburban state indicating changing demands, in 1965 the College of Agriculture was renamed the College of Agriculture and Environmental Science (CAES), the first land-grant institution to add a focus on the environment to its name.
+As New Jersey grew into a more urban and suburban state indicating changing demands, in 1965 the College of Agriculture was re-titled the College of Agriculture and Environmental Science (CAES), the first land-grant institution to add a focus on the environment to its name.
 In 1971 the CAES changed its name to Cook College in honor of George H. Cook.
-The first Cook College class matriculated in 1973.
-Cook College was renamed the School of Environmental and Biological Sciences (SEBS) in 2007, as part of a university-wide reorganization of undergraduate education at Rutgers–New Brunswick that also saw the adoption of the term "school" to designate all degree-granting units of the university.
+Cook College was renamed the School of Environmental and Biological Sciences (SEBS) in 2007, as part of a university-wide reorganization of undergraduate education at Rutgers that also saw the adoption of the term "school" to designate all degree-granting units of the university.

 Throughout its long history, the school has been home to many firsts and historical innovations, with worldwide impact: In 1934 the world-renowned Rutgers tomato was released, serving as the leading commercial variety for decades; in 1938 Enos Perry established the first dairy cow artificial insemination program in the US; in 1943 Albert Schatz and Selman Waksman discovered the life-saving tuberculosis drug streptomycin; in 1965 William Roberts innovated the first air-inflated, double-layer polyethylene greenhouse, revolutionizing a worldwide industry; in 2016 the Rutgers Slocum Electric Underwater Glider completed the first crossing of the South Atlantic by an autonomous underwater vehicle.